Privacy Policy

 2. General

-2.1 The Company understands the importance of maintaining the confidentiality and privacy of its Client’s information.
-By entrusting the Company with confidential information, we are committed to protecting and respecting your personal data.
+Ensuring confidentiality and protection of your personal data is a key priority to everyone involved.
+By entrusting the Company with confidential information, we are responsible and committed to the protection of privacy and the safeguarding of your personal data.

-2.2 The Company has developed specific policies and practices designed to protect your personal data.
+The Company has developed specific policies and practices designed to protect your personal data from any misuse, unauthorized access, alteration, destruction and disclosure.
 The Company shall not disclose to a third party, any of its Clients’ confidential information unless required to do so by a regulatory authority of a competent jurisdiction.

 The information may be disclosed to third parties, such as: